deepkashiwa20/MepoGNN/README.md

 ## Run Model

-Download this project into your device， then run the following:
+Download this project into your device, then run the following:

 ``
 cd /model